miloush/OpenTypeInspector/README.md

  * Loading fonts from system, user and custom folders.
 Font files can also be dropped on the font list.
 Fonts with zero substitutions are not listed, but can be dropped.
 Loading can be stopped by pressing the <kbd>Esc</kbd> key.
  * Experimental typing area with various typography controls as available in WPF.

-The application uses WPF features for displaying glyphs.
+The application uses WPF features to display glyphs.
 It does not directly parse font files or test text shaping.
 Only font file types supported by WPF will be shown.

 ![image](https://github.com/miloush/OpenTypeInspector/assets/10546952/01f9c8f0-525c-4a3b-9741-c111aedc75c2)